 This world-famous portrait of a beautiful young woman painted by Leonardo da Vinci sits in the Louvre and is a major tourist attraction in Paris.
 It’s the most-visited piece of art in the world, along with being the planet’s most famous artwork.

-Found in the equally renowned Louvre Museum, the painting is visited by over 10 million people each year.
-It even has a dedicated room in the museum.
+Found in the equally renowned Louvre Museum, a fan favorite among first-time visitors to Paris, the painting is visited by over 10 million people each year.
+It even has a dedicated room in the museum!

 Housing the most-visited artwork in the world helps make the Louvre the world's most-visited museum.
 10.2 million visitors pass through the iconic museum annually.